allisonburtch/consultancy/_posts/2020-05-04-how-i-got-PPP-as-an-independent-contractor.md

 I announced this consultancy in the middle of February, at the beginning of coronavirus and got promptly paralyzed by fear.
 Was this a dumb move?
 Brave?
 Perhaps a mixture of both?
 How can I reach out to people during this time?
 People are getting laid off.
 Budgets are getting cut.

 So like millions of people, my business took a hit when coronavirus started.
 Luckily, the Paycheck Protection Program was designed for people with small businesses, including independent contractors.
-Last year while consulting I was mostly 1099-MISCs, and so I was elible for PPP.
-This is a post describing all of the Kaftaesque hurdles I had to jump over in order to get PPP.
+Last year while consulting I was mostly 1099-MISCs, and so I was eligible for PPP.

+**This is a post describing all of the Kaftaesque hurdles I had to jump over in order to get PPP.**

-Anyone trying to get PPP will know that the hardest part is finding a bank to file your application.
+Anyone trying to get PPP will know that the hardest part is _finding_ a bank to file your application.
 Banks are incentivized to help out the people who want millions of dollars, and I was applying for less than $15k.

 Now listen, I'm not gonna lie - I'm a little bit of a hustler.
 If there was a way to get this figured out, I was gonna do it.
-I've supported credit unions sincle Wells Fargo fucked me over too many times to count, so I already had a personal account at the [Lower East Side People's Federal Credit Union](https://lespeoples.org/), with had an added benefit of getting a [CitiBike discount](https://www.citibikenyc.com/pricing/cdcu) in NYC.
+I've supported credit unions sincle Wells Fargo fucked me over too many times to count, so I already had a personal account at the [Lower East Side People's Federal Credit Union](https://lespeoples.org/), which had an added benefit of getting a [CitiBike discount](https://www.citibikenyc.com/pricing/cdcu) in NYC.

 But I had a lot of work to do, in a very short amount of time.